0xGlitchbyte/100-days-of-code/r1-log.md

 ## R1D7
 Wrote a single linked list queue and added it to the library.
 Queue can add elements to front, rear, print queue, and free queue.

+## R1D8
+Took a break from writing the gblib, looked into raylib as a possible candidate for game programming.
+Setup a small repo and geot a window to open.
+Still having issues compiling on M1 mac; need to sort those out.